thomasgallo/Emarus/README.md

 ### Description of the Nodes

+On the PC side :
 * **visual_node.py**: This node handles the image ball and the goal recognition using openCV library.
 It publish on the */camera/visual_recognition* topic the error between the ball and the center of the camera(*error_ball*), between the goal and the center of the camera (*error_goal*), finally the distance between the ball and the camera(*distance_ball*) and two boolean to know if somethings is seen(*ball_seen* and *goal_seen*).
 A personalize message has been created to achieve that.
 Add to this, to obtain the distance between the ball and the camera, a Triangle Similarity for object to Camera Distance need to be achieve.

 * **simplified_sm.py**: This node is responsible for the decision-making process.
 The node subscribes to the */camera/visual_recognition* topic and thus gets the data from the camera.
 From there, the node computes the transition that should be made from the current node to the next one.
 There are five states in total.
+In each states the node publish on the topic "/cmd_vel" the requested velocity of the center of the robot (vx, vy, rz).

+On the Raspberry side :
+* **serial_node.py**: This node is included in the package rosserial_python ([available here](https://github.com/ros-drivers/rosserial.git)).
+This node handle the serial communication with the Arduino, it make a bridge between ROS and Arduino.
+Thus thanks to it we are able to programm the Arduino in ROS, it will send to the Arduino the requested topics.

+On the Arduino :
+* On the Arduino there is a "node" that subscribe to the topic "/cmd_vel", compute the desired rotation for each 4 wheels, and then send the requested velocity to the motors thanks to a PWM signal.

 ### Description of the States
 1. **FINDINGBALL** : If the robot cannot see the ball at the moment, it rotate on itself with a current speed until it can see it.
 When the ball is seen, the transition leads to the state TARGETINGBALL.